Collard Green Cornbread Dressing

 Make ahead, storage and freezing

-Make this turnip green casserole in advance and refrigerate up to 3 days.
+Make this collard green dressing in advance and refrigerate up to 3 days.
 Freeze in a freezer container for up to 1 month.
 Let it thaw, then reheat covered in the oven or in the microwave.

 Remove uncooked casserole from fridge and allow to sit at room temperature for 15 minutes.
 Bake at 350ºF uncovered, until liquid is absorbed.